thehapax/bitshares.foundation/index.md

 layout: default
 ---

-The *Stichting BitShares Blockchain Foundation* (BitShares.Foundation) is a non-profit organization registered in Deventer, Netherlands.
+The *(Stichting) BitShares Blockchain Foundation* is a non-profit organization registered in Deventer, Netherlands.
 It is operational since June 2016 and has been preparing industries behind the scenes ever since.
 The Foundation's mission is to promote, advocate and grow the BitShares ecosystem to its full potential.

 ## Announcements